anfen/zync/README.md

 Using **_async_** IndexedDB over **_sync_** localStorage gives the advantage of a responsive UI when reading/writing a very large store, as IndexedDB is running in it's own thread.

-If you want to use the bundled `createIndexedDBStorage()` helper, install `idb` in your project.
+If you want to use the bundled `createIndexedDB()` helper, install `idb` in your project.
 It's intentionally optional so projects that don't use IndexedDB won't pull the dependency into their bundles.

 [idb](https://www.npmjs.com/package/idb) is an extremely popular and lightweight wrapper to simplify IndexedDB's verbose events based api into a simple Promise based one.
 It also handles the inconsistencies found when running in different browsers.